ThunderFly-aerospace/TFSBEC01/README.md

 # TFSBEC01 - High efficient power supply with measuring circuit for UAV

-There are many devices in unmanned vehicles that require a quality power supply, and it is very useful to know the actual and real consumption of these components.
-Our TFSBEC module is designed to provide power to servos, autopilot (flight controller), and other drone accessories.
-In case the user needs more current or two independent sources on his drone, for example, a separate source for avionics and for power-consuming elements (actuators), it is possible to chain these modules.
+Many devices in unmanned vehicles require a quality power supply, and it is very useful to know the actual and real consumption of these components.
+Our TFSBEC module is designed to provide power to servos, autopilot (flight controller), and other medium-power drone accessories.
+In case the user needs more current or two independent sources on his drone, for example, a separate source for avionics and power-consuming elements (actuators), it is possible to chain these modules.

 ![TFSBEC01 top ](doc/img/TFSBEC01A_top.png)
 ![TFSBEC01 bottom](doc/img/TFSBEC01A_bot.png)